pulumi/pulumi-hugo/themes/default/content/blog/pulumi-recommended-patterns-the-basics/index.md

 ---
 title: "Pulumi Recommended Patterns: The basics"
-date: 2021-09-28T23:20:26Z
+date: 2021-10-11T23:20:26Z
-draft: true
+draft: false
+meta_desc: |
-meta_desc: "Learn and apply Pulumi recommended patterns to improve your infrastructure and easily scale your deployments using modern infrastructure as code"
+    "Learn and apply Pulumi recommended patterns to improve your infrastructure and easily scale your deployments using modern infrastructure as code"
 meta_image: meta.png
 authors:
     - aurelien-requiem
 tags:
-    - best-practices
-    - recommended-patterns
+    - cloud-engineering
 ---

-# Pulumi Recommended Patterns: The basics

 As a customer engineer, one of the most rewarding aspects of my work is to listen to customers and our diverse community to learn and share how they succeed in their day-to-day projects.